If you are a woman in business and want to share your business story, then share it with us here and get featured!

 “Ma’am no one was giving us advice so one general doctor near our house gave us some tablets to take.
 He said periods will come.
 That was 3 weeks ago.
 She had a little bleeding, and now she is feeling dizzy, having pain in the stomach and vomiting.
 I am scared.
 What should I do?”

 “Ok first of all, she may be having a pregnancy in the tube for which the medicines are different from what the general doctor gave you.
 You need to take her to a hospital urgently and she may need surgery, but please don’t panic, if you take her in time she will be fine.”

 “But ma’am then our parents will come to know we will get into trouble.”

 “That is something you can deal with later, right now saving her life is the most important thing!”

 The World Health Organization defines unsafe abortion thus (slightly paraphrased): A procedure for terminating a pregnancy that is performed by an individual (you, your husband/boyfriend /good friend /chemist /quack) lacking the necessary skills, or in an environment that does not conform to minimum medical standards (like your house or a of a quack), or both.

-In India, we have a law just to deal with this situation, in a safe and efficient manner.
+We have an abortion law in India just to deal with this situation, in a safe and efficient manner.
 It is known as the Medical Termination of Pregnancy (MTP) act of 1971.
 Back then it was quite ahead of its time.
 It needs revision now, and several amendments have been proposed in 2014, but the same are yet to be translated into a concrete law.

 It is disheartening that these safe services are, even today, underutilized.
 Women will not or cannot avail these facilities.
-There are several reasons for this with cost of treatment, fear of the procedure and legality and ignorance about the MTP act among them.
+There are several reasons for this with cost of treatment, fear of the procedure and legality, and ignorance about the abortion law in India among them.

 Women who faced no issues in getting an abortion had a few things in common.
 They lived in urban areas and were well educated and financially independent.